+Delete Row(s).
 Delete the currently selected row(s).

-Delete Row(s).
+Merge Rows.
 Combine two selected rows into one row.

-Merge Rows.
+Split Row.
 Splits the current row at the position of the text cursor.
-Split Row.

 Click to open the Select Caption/Subtitle Record dialog.
-Type the row you want to go to and click OK.
+Type the Select Row. row you want to go to and click OK.